MalTok/Przepisnik/README.md

 <b>admin / user account with ability to edit some data</b>

-<b>admin panel with functions such as: deleting entire categories with recipes, change user roles</b>
+<b>admin panel with functions such as: deleting entire categories with recipes, changing user roles</b>

 ## Screenshots